 Or if you want to start smaller, start with a week or two!

 I created a set of printable Food Storage Planning Worksheets that will help you design your own food storage plan.
-I will leave a link for you to get them.
+Click on the picture belowto check them out.
 You can print them in color or they work well in black and white, too!

 We’ll start with breakfast.
 We want to focus on meals your family loves, not random recipes from a food storage cookbook that uses ingredients you’ve never tried.